wml-frc/CJ-Vision/docs/local.md

 1. Linux requires the build essentials (gcc, cmake etc. For the project to run, and it also requires OpenCV)

 - Linux is the same intended platform as the target Coprocessor and is the most tested platform for this lib.
 You can utilize a modified bootstrap script for the install.
-"sudo wget -qO - https://github.com/CJBuchel/CJ-Vision/blob/master/bootstrap/bootstrapLocal.sh?raw=1 | bash"
+`sudo wget -qO - https://github.com/CJBuchel/CJ-Vision/blob/master/bootstrap/bootstrapLocal.sh?raw=1 | bash`

 - Or you can install it manually using belows scripts